aboutcode-org/aboutcode/docs/source/scancode-toolkit/getting-started/home.rst

 Alternatives?
 --------------

-There are several utilities that do some of what ScanCode does - e.g. you can grep files for copyright and license text.
-This may work well for simple cases - e.g. at the single file level, but we created ScanCode for ourselves because this approach does not help you to see the recurring patterns of licenses and other provenance clues.
+There are several utilities that do some of what ScanCode does - e.g. You can grep files for copyright and license text.
+This may work well for simple cases - e.g. at the single file level, but we created ScanCode for ourselves because this approach does not help you to see the recurring patterns of licenses and other origin history clues.

 Or you can consider other tools such as:

 - FOSSology (open source, written in C, Linux only, GPL-licensed)
 - Ninka (open source, written in Perl, GPL-licensed)
-- Commercially-licensed tools, most written in Java
+- Commercially-licensed tools, most of them written in Java

 History
 -------